vteam27/Go-megle/README.md

 npm run dev
 ```

-When using the Vite dev server, open the Vite URL (shown in the terminal, e.g. http://localhost:5173) to use the dev frontend, or use the Go server + Vite proxy as configured.
+When using the Vite dev server, open the Vite URL (shown in the terminal, e.g. http://localhost:5173) to use the dev frontend.
+Note that for the WebSocket connection to work during development, you might need to configure a proxy in `vite.config.js` or ensure the backend URL is correctly pointed to `localhost:8080`.
+The current implementation assumes `window.location.host` which works best when served by the Go server or when proxied.

 ### Run server only (after building frontend)